paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-03-19-designing_systems_part_3.markdown

 ### Behaviour
 As we reach the top of the stack, we can start to look at how our components behave.
 JavaScript isn't my forte, so I won't dwell too long on this, but even here, we can introduce naming conventions, and use similar concepts of starting simple and building an experience in layers.

 There are a number of other aspects not touched on here which will likely transcend all three layers.
-For example, considering the accessibility of a component will involve thinking about the choice of language used, while ensuring text is legible and has sufficient contrast, and be successfully interacted with no matter the input device.
+For example, considering the accessibility of a component will involve thinking about the choice of language used, styling text so that it is legible and has sufficient colour contrast, and ensuring it can be successfully interacted regardless of input device.

 ## Connections
-That's how I tend to think about building my components, and your millage my vary, but I wonder if we have spent too much time discussing the complexion of components while ignoring broader considerations.
+That's how I tend to think about building my components, and your millage my vary.
+But have spent too much time discussing the complexion of components, all the while ignoring much broader considerations?

 Let's return to Brasília.
 While Niemeyer's buildings are gorgeous, they suffer from an emphasis on form over function.
 For example, the National Congress has a huge ramp at the front that would appear to be its entrance.
-In fact it's purely decorative; a point reinforced by a barrier that sits half way up to prevent the public clambering onto the roof, itself occupied by armed guards!
+In fact it's purely decorative; a point reinforced by a barrier that sits half way up to prevent the public clambering onto the roof, which itself occupied by armed guards!

 {% figure caption:"The National Congress building in Brasilìa.
 Photograph: [Juniorseropedica](https://commons.wikimedia.org/wiki/File:Congresso_nacional_Bras%C3%ADlia.jpg)" class:"u-bleed" %}
 {% include image.html preset="showcase" path="2017/03/brasilia_national_congress.jpg" %}
 {% endfigure %}

 Costa's layout suffers similarly.
-Along the city's main axis exists large areas of green space.
-I'm sure these satisfied an objective of providing open areas for people to enjoy, yet their simplistic placement neglects the fact that to reach them you need to cross six lanes of traffic.
+Along the city's main axis exist large areas of green space.
+I'm sure these satisfied an objective of providing open areas for people to relax in, yet their simplistic placement ignores the fact that to reach them you need to cross six lanes of traffic.

 Having experienced the city at ground level, I'm inclined to agree with architect Jan Gehl, who in Gary Hustwit's 2011 documentary <cite>Urbanized</cite> stated:

 > Brasília was the ultimate modernistic city built on all the ideas of the modernistic manifests.
 It looks fantastic from the airplane, but if you are down at eye level on your feet going from one place to another, Brasília is a disaster.
 Every distance is too wide. **Things are not connected**.

 An abiding memory of [my visit to Brasília in 2011][12] was walking along its many grass verges, figuring out how to enter buildings or cross busy expressways.
-What the city achieves in elegant rationality, it suffers for its sterile inhumanity.
+What the city achieves in elegant rationality, it suffers for in its sterile inhumanity.
 It brings to mind this quote by Finish architect Eliel Saarinen:

 > Always design a thing by considering it in its next larger context -- a chair in a room, a room in a house, a house in an environment, an environment in a city plan.

 In our discussion of components, we tend to talk a lot about chairs, yet neglect the rooms they sit in.

 ### Object analogies
-We don't actually talk about chairs, but we do talk a lot about Lego.
+Actually, we don't talk about chairs, but we do talk a lot about Lego.
 This modular toy system has proven to be a useful analogy for describing object-orientated programming: separate blocks that can be pieced together in a number of combinations.
 However, look closely, and you'll find shortcomings in this comparison when talking about front-end components.

 A Lego brick is...